hcoco1/Phase1_app/README.md

 #### Project Pitch

 **World Population Dashboard (WPD)** is an HTML/CSS/JS app that accesses data from a web service (https://world-population-dashboard.onrender.com/countries).
 WPD returns a collection of countries.
-Each object has four attributes (country, area_in_Square_Kilometers, population, flagUrl, and message).
+Each object has five attributes (country, area_in_Square_Kilometers, population, flagUrl, and message).
 The App fetches all the data as soon the browser load.
 Also, users can search for a specific country using an HTML form and sort the collection by their properties.
 Moreover, users can add a new country.
 Finally, users can leave personalized messages on the text box input.

 ## Instructions: